svenwal/gaszaehler-home-assistant-esphome/README.md

   password: "xxxx"
 ```

 ESPHome comes with the phantastic option to update the firmware over the air (OTA) after the initial flash is completed using USB.
-This password will protect your device against unwanted updates.
+This password will protect your device against unauthorized updates.

 📝 Set the password.